stiwari2022/ap_extension/README.md

 INSTRUCTIONS FOR USE:

 Installing the extension:
-1. I assume we're going to publish it and it's available on chrome store???
+1. I assume we're going to publish it and it's available on chrome store??? na, user will have to download and turn on dev mode

 Setting up permissions and access:
 1. Steps Shantanu will write